On the quantum numbers of the $X(1880)$: Introduction

-To study the properties of the resonance, one needs to know the quantum numbers of the $X(1880)$ as a prerequisite.
+Quantum numbers are basic for studying the properties of a particle.
 However, since there are many final states in the decay process of $J/\psi \to \gamma 3(\pi^+\pi^-)$, it is an arduous task for experimentalists performing a partial wave analysis to fix the quantum numbers of the X(1880).
 In this letter, we propose a simplified partial wave analysis to select the quantum numbers.
 Since the $X(1880)$ is just around the $\bar{p}p$ threshold, a two-step process should work well for the interaction dynamics, namely $J/\psi \to \gamma \bar{N}N\to \gamma 3(\pi^+\pi^-)$.
-The $\bar{N}N$ re-scattering plays an essential role in final-state interaction, and a series of comprehensive partial wave amplitudes of $\bar{N}N$ scattering has already been obtained using chiral effective field theory (ChEFT) up to next-to-next-to-next-to-leading order (N$^3$LO) \cite{Dai:2017ont}.
+The $\bar{N}N$ re-scattering plays an essential role in final-state interaction, such as in the study of the electromagnetic form factors of proton and neutron in time-like region \cite{Yang:2022qoy,Yang:2024iuc}.
+A series of comprehensive partial wave amplitudes of $\bar{N}N$ scattering has already been obtained using chiral effective field theory (ChEFT) up to next-to-next-to-next-to-leading order (N$^3$LO) \cite{Dai:2017ont}.
 With these amplitudes, one can construct the $J/\psi \to \gamma 3(\pi^+\pi^-)$ decay partial wave amplitudes through the distorted wave Born approximation (DWBA)~\cite{Kang:2015yka,Dai:2018tlc,Dedonder:2018ulo}.
 One by one, the partial wave amplitudes obtained can be applied to describe all the relevant experimental data sets, the invariant mass spectra of $J/\psi\to \gamma\bar{p}p$ and $J/\psi\to\gamma3(\pi^+\pi^-)$ and the cross-section of $p\bar{p}\to 3(\pi^+\pi^-)$.
 The quantum numbers of the $X(1880)$ can be classified from the quality of fitting each partial wave amplitude to the data.
 Notice that the interference between different partial waves will not have such a distinct character as that of pure waves.
 The reason is that around the threshold, partial waves have a threshold factor, $p^L$.
 As an example, the square of the partial wave amplitudes will be either strongly suppressed or not for $P$- and $S$- waves, respectively.